appgate/conkolla/example_reporting.md

+# Reporting, exporting CSV & Co

+Note:
+- the API is administrative and informative.
+It also exposes states on the requested context.
+- the API does not do query against logserver or the events stored in the logserver.

-# Use conkolla to export or report on API calls
+## Use conkolla to export or report on API calls
 You can use conkolla to export the responses from any API call.
 You can either downlod it as:
 - JSON
 - CSV